Indian forces deliberately target civilian population along LoC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The injured was evacuated to nearby health facility and being provided with medical care.
+The injured was evacuated to a nearby health facility and being provided with medical care.

 Meanwhile, a senior Indian diplomat was summoned to register Pakistan’s strong protest over the ceasefire violations by the Indian troops along the LoC.